tttmmmyyyy/fixlang/Document.md

 Returns the capacity of an array.

 #### `is_empty : Array a -> Bool`
-Returns if the array is empty
+Returns if the array is empty or not.

 #### `make_empty : I64 -> Array a`
 Creates an empty array with specified capacity.